It is so exciting to plan a trip to Italy! Are you ready to plan your one week Italy itinerary?

 Most Beautiful Cities in Italy

 Obviously, this is a matter of opinion and I haven’t been to every city in Italy.
 If you are going to Italy to enjoy the intense beauty of the country, I would recommend the Amalfi Coast and the Islands of Capri and Ischia.
+Also in the southern area is Puglia which is so amazing.
 Venice is so beautiful that it needs to make this list.
 I also visited the east coast in a city called Gaeta that was spectacular.

 I have not been to Cinque Terre but if you have looked at pictures it fits into this category.